assiro/uub-operative-system/README.md

-# Operative system and firmware distribution for UUB
+# Operative system and firmware distribution for UUB (ver.0.95.1 is working in the field)

 UUB Petalinux system and firmware(fpga) integration:

 uub.bin is the RAW file of entire flash memory.
 You need uub.bin just only for empty UUB's flash memory.

-To upgrade to new version you need: image.ub and fpga.bit
+To upgrade the UUB to new version you need: image.ub and fpga.bit by tftp server or USB memory stick

 Command is : uub-update ip number  (ip number is your TFTP Server) example : uub-update 192.168.1.1